rkulla/pydiction/README.md

     myFoo.my<Tab>

-Note: You don't have to restart Vim after you update complete-dict.
+Note: You don't have to restart Vim after you update complete-dict nor do you have to use the pydiction.py script to add stuff to it; it's just a text file that you can also manually edit.

 About python_pydiction.vim